 Post-deployment, Adobe invests in adversary emulation by inviting external researchers and paid services to conduct verification testing.
-Through continuous bug bounties and our vulnerability disclosure program, Adobe recognizes that the security community is a vital participant in our goal to provide a safe and secure experience for customers and we welcome their contributions.
+Through the Adobe Vulnerability Disclosure Program (VDP) and private bug bounty program, Adobe recognizes that the security community is a vital participant in our goal to provide a safe and secure experience for customers.
+In 2024, we expanded the Adobe VDP to reward security researchers and ethical hackers for discovering and responsibly disclosing bugs specific to our implementation of Content Credentials from the Content Authenticity Initiative (CAI) and our text-to-image generative AI solution, Adobe Firefly.

-Additionally, we deploy holistic, company-wide red team campaigns to identify gaps in our defense-in-depth capabilities and improve our security processes and technologies.
-The Adobe red team uses adversary categories to improve and mature our company-wide resilience to adversaries.
+Additionally, we conduct targeted red team operations to measure our defensive capabilities and identify opportunities to improve our security processes and technologies.
+During these exercises, the Adobe Red Team uses adversary tactics to improve and mature our company-wide resilience to real-world adversaries.

 Externally, Adobe employs industry-leading vendors to perform annual, outsourced penetration tests of our application and network infrastructure to verify both test coverage and completeness.
-These tests are performed from the perspective of both an unauthenticated as well as an authenticated user, with the goal of bypassing user access control restrictions and/or gaining privileged access to the infrastructure through exploitation of application- and network-related vulnerabilities.
+These tests are performed from the perspective of both an unauthenticated as well as an authenticated user, with the goal of bypassing user access control restrictions and/or gaining privileged access to the infrastructure through exploitation of applicationand network-related vulnerabilities.